Guest Safety

 Evacuation Routes

-Note: Cell service in the upper Tunk Valley is limited or nonexistent.
+Cell service: Verizon, AT&T, and Cricket Wireless work at the property in the Upper Tunk Valley.
+T-Mobile does not.
+Parts of the drive through the Lower Valley have no cell service — satellite messaging (iPhone SOS, Garmin, etc.) may be your only option in those spots.
 Download offline maps (Google Maps or Maps.me) before your stay.
-The property has Starlink internet โ use it to check conditions before heading out.
+The property has Starlink internet — use it to check conditions before heading out.

 Action Plan